pavelgalchenko/deepthought/README.txt

 3)  Line endings.
 Natively, Windows uses CRLF, OSX uses CR, and *nix uses LF (I think I got those right...)
 Text editors, etc, are better these days at tolerating unexpected line endings than they used to be, but this is something you should check if something goes awry.
 For example, there are reports that git, in an effort to be helpful, might regularize your line endings.
 This might cause some text files to fail being read in properly by 42 on other platforms.
 One reported outcome is graphics shader code not compiling correctly, resulting in gray worlds or other graphics issues.
 Something to watch for.

+## Planetary Ephemeris Settings (SPICE)
+Deepthought is now packaged with [SPICE](https://naif.jpl.nasa.gov/naif/), a toolkit used to read and process planetary ephemeris.
+We recommend a specific set of SPICE kernels to take advantage of all of 42's capabilities; ```Model/spice_kernels/kernels.txt``` is 42's SPICE metakernel which lists all of the kernels you need for 42's basic functionality.
+We have provided a shell script (```Model/spice_kernels/get_kernels.sh```) that automates the download process.

+There are some use cases in which you need specialized or specific kernels that replace or add to the default SPICE kernels.
+In this case, you may replace or add the relevant line in the metakernel that points to the desired SPICE kernel.
+For more information on how metakernels are formatted and read, please see the [corresponding documentation](https://naif.jpl.nasa.gov/pub/naif/toolkit_docs/C/req/kernel.html#Text%20Kernel%20Specifications) through JPL NAIF.